Accelerating Primal-dual Methods for Regularized Markov Decision Processes: Numerical results

+\textbf{Comparison with PMD \cite{zhan2021policy}.} Next, we compare the performance of \Cref{alg:ANG2} (INGAD) with an existing method, namely the policy mirror descent (PMD) method used in \cite{zhan2021policy}.
+The underlying MDP of the problem is the same as in \cref{sec:exp1}.
+For the hyperparameters of INGAD, we take $(N_{\text{iter}}, \alpha, c)=(2000, 0.1, 0.98)$.
+In order to make a fair comparison, the learning rate is set as $\eta = 8\times 10^{-3}$, and the regularization coefficient is set as $\tau=0.01$ for both methods.
+For the PMD method, we take the first $20000$ iterations.

-It can be seen from \Cref{fig:randreward} that \Cref{alg:ANG2} is effective even when the rewards include significant Gaussian noises.
-For either $\sigma=0.1$ or $\sigma=0.2$, the algorithm achieves the final precision in $2\times 10^3$ iterations and remains nearly unchanged afterwards.
-The final errors in the value function and policy are approximately (1) $0.0070$ and $0.066$ when $\sigma=0.1$ and (2) $0.025$ and $0.13$ when $\sigma=0.2$.
-In addition, the Lyapunov function value exhibits an overall decreasing trend desipte the noise, as shown in \Cref{fig:lyapgauss1} and \Cref{fig:lyapgauss2}.
+It can be seen from \Cref{fig:randreward} that \Cref{alg:ANG2} admits a faster convergence than PMD.
+For both the value function and the policy, \Cref{alg:ANG2} achieves a higher precision in $2000$ iterations than PMD with $20000$ iterations.
+The final errors in the value function and policy are approximately $(0.0034, 0.0025)$ for INGAD and $(0.39, 0.0049)$ for PMD.